rubyonracetracks/tutorial-rails-rubymn2/01-04-widgets.md

   <% # END: TWITTER WIDGET %>

 ```
 * In your browser, refresh the local version of your app.
-The Meetup widget should now appear.
+The Twitter widget should now appear.

 ### Meetup Widget
 * In the app/views/static_pages/home.html.erb page, add the following lines after the Twitter widget: